parcel-bundler/website/src/features/scope-hoisting.md

 <ul style="list-style: none;">
   <li>
-    + The bundle can be generate very quickly, the asset's sources is simply copied into a string.
+    + The bundle can be generated very quickly, the asset's sources are simply copied into a string.
   </li>
   <li>
     – It is hard to optimize because the <code>require</code> function makes it hard to statically analyze which exports are used (think of <code>lodash</code>) and whether a asset that only does reexports could be removed entirely.
   </li>
   <li>
-    – To generate a bundle that does ESM exports, the <code>export</code> declarations cannot be inside of functions.
+    – This is incompatible with ES module exports, because <code>export</code> declarations cannot be inside of functions.
   </li>
 </ul>

 ## Solution

-Instead we take the individual assets and concatenate them directly in the top-level scope:
+Instead, the individual assets are concatenated directly in the top-level scope:

 ```js
 // thing.js